Enhancing Children’s Play and Learning Time with Music

 This website recommends using questions such as “how many semiquavers can fit into a bar of 5/4?” or “What was the name of the Prince’s first album?”
 While these are great trivia questions, you could even bump it up another level and make it a game like guess the song title or finish these lyrics.
 Many websites have good questions for music trivia.

 Knowalot is a good website for music quiz questions and answers.
-It also offers free printable worksheets and game different grade levels.
+It also offers free printable worksheets for different grade levels.
 Try to quiz yourself and see if it would be a good fit for the kids!

 Now that you are familiar with some music-based activities, give them a try!
 These activities are great for birthday parties or rainy days.
 But feel free to take any of these activities outside to give the kids some fresh air!